What is a DPO?

-A data protection officer (“DPO”) is an independent expert who advises an organisation on its data protection and information rights’ responsibilities, as well as assisting with monitoring the organisation’s compliance with these obligations.
+A data protection officer (“DPO”) is an independent expert who advises an organisation on its data protection and information rights responsibilities, as well as assisting with monitoring the organisation’s compliance with these obligations.
 A DPO can be a singular person or a third-party organisation.
 This DPO checklist will help you determine when you need to appoint a DPO, and what processing data on a large scale means for your business.

 For example, if you don’t have to designate a DPO now but might have to in the future, due to growth or new services, then appointing a DPO early makes sense as they can help ensure data protection by design as your processing expands.
+Our experts are ideally placed to help you with questions such as should you outsource your DPO?
+Get in touch with our friendly team today.

 Likewise, if you operate a consumer-facing business and process personal data, then having a DPO can help you demonstrate that you take data protection seriously and help build a relationship of trust with your consumers.
 If your organisation is a data processor, having a DPO can also help build confidence with the controllers on whose behalf you are processing personal data.